Package 'nectar'

 api_key

 (length-1 character or NULL) The API key to use.
-If this value is NULL, req is returned unchanged.
+If this value is NULL, the key will be removed from the request.
+If this value is NA or an empty string, the request is returned unchanged when the prepared auth is applied.

 location